EvilRedHorse/sia-name-service/README.md

 Sia Name Service is a Java Gradle project that provides a process to register, update, and lookup `[name].sns` hosts on the Sia blockchain.

-## Public Portals
+## Sia Name Service Webportals
-Public sia-name-service portal can be found at:
+Sia name service webportals can be found at:
 * [sns.hopto.me](http://sns.hopto.me)
 * [sns.redirectme.net](http://sns.redirectme.net)

-Please contact me if you have a public portal that you would like added.
+Please contact me if you have a sia name service webportal that you would like referenced.

 ## Dependencies